klausbrunner/sunpath-r/carpet.md

 Doesn’t have the same mysterious vibe as the previous ones, but it’s a bit more useful now.
 Of course, don’t forget all times are UTC.
-You can also tell solarpos-cli to use the proper local timezone (Europe/Rome), which will include the DST transitions.
+You can also tell solarpos-cli to use the proper local timezone (Europe/Rome).